KoechCarl/Microsoft-Movie-Analysis/README.md

-# 🎬 Microsoft Movie Studio Analysis
+# 🎬 Microsoft Movie Analysis

 This project explores what types of movies Microsoft should consider producing as it plans to launch a new film studio.
 The goal is to identify trends that drive box office success — such as genre, runtime, rating, and studio performance — using real-world data.